Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-The maps provided in the various sections below show many of the Lyon traboules.
+The maps provided in the various sections below show many of the Lyon passageways.

 The light green squares are those which "in theory" can be visited, whereas the orange ones are closed to the public.
 I say "in theory" because they are supposed to be open, but sometimes you'll find the doors locked.

 At one point, the city bought up many of the properties surrounding the "traboules lyonnaises" and made them available as low-cost housing, but with strings attached.
 Residents had to agree to keep the traboule open to the public between 8 am and 7 pm.